scottdeland/Azure-Landing-Zone-Automation/landing-zones/app-aks/readme.md

 - PremiumV3 quota is required for the App Service Plan (P1v3).
 - Redis zones require Premium; set `zones = null` (or switch to Premium) if using Standard.
 - PostgreSQL Flexible Server provisioning can be restricted by region/tenant; pick another region or request an exception if blocked.
+- NSG flow logs may be blocked for new deployments (policy changes noted in the variable description).

+## Changes since 2026-02-03

+- Default region changed to East US 2 (`EastUS2`).
+- API Management module and related resources are commented out; the APIM private endpoint and `azure-api.net` A-records are not created.
+- PostgreSQL Flexible Server module and private endpoint are commented out; the private DNS zone remains in `private_dns_zones`.
+- Added NAT gateway (with public IP) for AKS subnet egress.
+- Added VNet peering to the GitHub runner VNet (`vnet-ghinfra`) and a management allow rule in the APIM NSG for `10.200.0.0/16`.
+- Service Bus SKU set to Premium (capacity 1).
+- Added storage accounts for AKS NFS, app blobs, and NSG flow logs (flow logs storage is conditional).
+- Added private endpoints for AKS NFS file and app blob storage.
+- Expanded role assignments to include AKS → Key Vault/Storage and Web App frontend → Storage Blob.

 ## Files to know